farm-ng/amiga-dev-kit/README.md

    * command line.
 * The feather should reboot with the newly loaded firmware and now show up as CICCUITPY

+Below are instructions for flashing under different operating systems.

+##### On subsequent plug in
-On subsequent times when attaching the Feather device, it should automatically mount as CICUITPY.
-Below are instructions for different operating systems.
+When attaching a previously flashed Feather M4 device, it should automatically mount as CICUITPY.

 #### WSL uf2 flashing